SKMbiya/rc522-iot-demo/README.md

 Credits
 -------

-This demonstration application made use of [Volodymyr Shymanskyy's](https://github.com/vshymanskyy) python blynk library.
+This demonstration application made use of [Volodymyr Shymanskyy's](https://github.com/vshymanskyy) python blynk client library.
 It can be found [here](https://github.com/vshymanskyy/blynk-library-python)

 Contributors
 ------------